Search waiting | Matsusada Precision

 Published: , Modified: , N.T.

-Conversely, when a mechanical force is applied to a piezoelectric element, causing it to deform, it generates a voltage.
-This phenomenon is known as the direct piezoelectric effect, and this principle is utilized in piezoelectric sensors.
+Conversely, when mechanical force or stress is applied to a piezoelectric element, it generates an electric charge.
+This is the direct piezoelectric effect, which is utilized in sensors for measuring pressure, vibration, and acceleration.

 Piezoelectric effect and inverse piezoelectric effect of piezoelectric elements | Matsusada Precision